-- I.B.4.b) The program director must ensure peer interaction and regular attendance of residents at joint conferences and other activities regardless of the location of their assigned rotations.
-(Core) - I.C.
+1.6.b.
+The program director must ensure peer interaction and regular attendance of residents at joint conferences and other activities regardless of the location of their assigned rotations. ^(Core)

+1.7.
 Workforce Recruitment and Retention

-The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative GME staff members, and other relevant members of its academic community.
-(Core)
+The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative GME staff members, and other relevant members of its academic community. ^(Core)